- Recent studies have reported that one in six people starting HIV treatment gain at least 10% in body weight over one to two years.

 - An analysis of eight large clinical trials found that 17% of participants gained at least 10% in body weight over one to two years (Sax).

 - The same analysis found that, on average, people gained 2kg during their first two years on treatment, much of it in the first year.

-Studies have also looked at what proportion of people progress from a normal weight to become overweight or obese after starting treatment.
+Studies have also looked at what proportion of people progress from a normal weight to overweight or obese after starting treatment.
 A normal body weight is classified as a body mass index (BMI) below 25, overweight as between 25 and 30, and obese as a BMI of 30 or above.

-A large study in North America found that just over one in five people went from a normal weight to become overweight after three years of treatment and a similar proportion went from being overweight to obese in the same time frame (Koethe).
+A large study in North America found that just over one in five people went from a normal weight to overweight after three years of treatment and a similar proportion went from being overweight to obese in the same time frame (Koethe).

 Who is more likely to gain weight?

 Clinical trials in North America, Europe and sub-Saharan Africa show that people with low CD4 counts and high viral load at the time of starting treatment gained more weight.
 As CD4 counts went up on treatment, so did body weight.

 Studies have also consistently shown that women gained more weight than men after starting treatment.
 This difference is most pronounced in people with high viral load and/or low CD4 counts at the time they start treatment (Bares).

 Black people gained more weight than other ethnic groups.